solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
--   `_deploy()`: Deploy any necessary contracts.
+-   `deploy()`: Deploy any necessary contracts.
 This example demonstrates the deployment of Vault and an ERC20 token.
 Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
+-   `run()`: Sets environment for running the proposal. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.
--   `_build()`: Set the necessary actions for your proposal.
+-   `build()`: Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will actions in `build`, that is multisig in this example.
--   `simulate()`: Execute the proposal actions outlined in the `_build()` step.
+-   `simulate()`: Execute the proposal actions outlined in the `build()` step.
 This function performs a call to `simulateActions()` from the inherited `MultisigProposal` contract.
 Internally, `_simulateActions()` simulates a call to the [Multicall3](https://www.multicall3.com/) contract with the calldata generated from the actions set up in the build step.
--   `_validate()`: This final step is crucial for validating the post-execution state.
+-   `validate()`: This final step is crucial for validating the post-execution state.
 It ensures that the multisig is the new owner of Vault and token, the tokens were transferred to multisig and the token was whitelisted on the Vault contract

-Constructor parameters are passed to the `Proposal` contract.
-The `ADDRESSES_PATH` is the path to the `Addresses.json` file, and `DEV_MULTISIG` is the Multisig that will be used to simulate the proposal actions.
-The `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.

 With the proposal contract prepared, it can now be executed.
 There are two options available: